Sample Answer

 Sinaloa Cartel

 The Sinaloa Cartel from Mexico has been generally regarded as the most profitable, expensive, and powerful cartel in the world even though its alleged leader Joaquín “El Chapo” Guzmán, was recently re-incarcerated (Bagley, 2012).
-The organization, which is said to be worth a billion dollars, has operations in more than fifty countries, from the United States to Argentina, Europe, and probably Southeast Asia.
-El Chapo, alongside his associates, has successfully moved vast quantities of drugs discretely across many boundaries to establish an extensive distribution network.
+The organization, worth a billion dollars, operates in over fifty countries, from the United States to Argentina, Europe, and probably Southeast Asia.
+El Chapo and his associates have successfully moved vast quantities of drugs discretely across many boundaries to establish an extensive distribution network.

 It is said that the cartel originated from the Guadalajara Cartel, one of the most prominent crime organizations in Mexico in the early 1980s (Bagley, 2012).
-But after the cartel got involved in the torturous murder of a United States agent of drug enforcement, the forces of Mexico and the United States decided to crack down on the organization, and by late the 1980s, it had been broken into different groups, one of them being the Sinaloa Cartel.
-According to the New York Times Magazine, El Chapo, the boss of the Sinaloa Cartel, appointed an architect who constructed a short passage that ran approximately two hundred feet from the house of an attorney in Agua Prieta in the state of Sonora to a warehouse owned by the cartel in Douglas, Arizona.
+But after the cartel got involved in the brutal murder of a United States agent of drug enforcement, the forces of Mexico and the United States decided to crack down on the organization.
+By the late 1980s, it had been broken into groups, including the Sinaloa Cartel.
+According to the New York Times Magazine, El Chapo, the boss of the Sinaloa Cartel, it appointed an architect who constructed a short passage that ran approximately two hundred feet from the house of an attorney in Agua Prieta in the state of Sonora to a warehouse owned by the cartel in Douglas, Arizona.
 After the tunnel was done, El Chapo instructed the Colombian Cartels to supply all the drugs they possibly could.

 From then on, the cartel invested heavily in tunnels.
-In the last decade, the cartel constructed a “super-tunnel” that was furnished with motorized carts, electric lights, and ventilation systems which crisscrossed the United States border (Bagley, 2012).
+In the last decade, the cartel constructed a “super-tunnel” furnished with motorized carts, electric lights, and ventilation systems that crisscrossed the United States border (Bagley, 2012).
 Also, tunnels were incorporated into different escape routes.
 The cartel has also employed sophisticated methods of smuggling drugs.
 It has built numerous compartments in its vehicles where they conceal their drugs.
-The only way the receptacles could be opened was with some tricky procedures, like connecting different cables.
-They knew this technique would not be easy for the agents of border patrol to identify.
+The receptacles could only be opened with some tricky procedures, like connecting different cables.
+They knew this technique would be difficult for the border patrol agents to identify.
 Two lookouts were employed, one on the border’s each side tasked with keeping tabs on the vehicles that carried the merchandise from the Mexicali stash house until it passed inspection.
-After a successful smuggle into the U.S, the driver would be trailed by a third lookout two hundred miles North to L.A where the substances are offloaded for distribution.
+After a successful smuggle into the U.S., the driver would be trailed by a third lookout two hundred miles North to L—a, where the substances are offloaded for distribution.

 Identify the most common drug trafficking routes.
 Is there a relationship between these various geographical areas?

-Colombia has remained the primary source of drugs found in the continent of Europe, but direct transportation from Bolivia’s Plurinational State and Peru is not as common as in the United States market (Dell, 2015).
+Colombia has remained the primary source of drugs found in the continent of Europe.
+Still, direct transportation from Bolivia’s Plurinational State and Peru is not as common as in the United States market (Dell, 2015).
 The relative essentiality of Colombia has been declining in recent years.
-For instance, in the year 2002, the authorities in the United Kingdom confirmed that ninety percent of the seized drugs originated from Colombia.
-In many other European countries, the Plurinational State of Bolivia and Peru seem to be the leading source countries of drugs.
+For instance, in 2002, the authorities in the United Kingdom confirmed that ninety percent of the seized drugs originated from Colombia.
+In many other European countries, the Plurinational State of Bolivia and Peru seem to be the leading source countries of medicines.

 Furthermore, suppose the territory is not physically controlled by the state where there is the cultivation of marijuana.
-In that case, the Drug Trafficking Organizations could keep on dominating the marijuana fields that were newly legal, charging taxes, structuring the growers’ lives, and even easily integrating into the formal federal system (Jenner, 2011).
+In that case, the Drug Trafficking Organizations could keep dominating the newly legal marijuana fields, charging taxes, structuring the growers’ lives, and even easily integrating into the formal federal system (Jenner, 2011).
 Most rubber and oil barons started with illegal practices and later became influential.
-Drug legalization is definitely not the solution.
+Drug legalization is not the solution.
 There is no shortcut to the enhancement of law enforcement.
-Without accountable and capable law enforcement, responsive to the people’s needs, from addressing street crimes to restraining organized crime with support from an accessible, efficient, and transparent system of justice, neither illegal nor legal economies will be managed well by the state.
-Legalization of marijuana would only be viable if the United States would get the drug trafficking organizations under control and establish an efficient justice and law enforcement reform.
+Without accountable and capable law enforcement, responsive to the people’s needs, from addressing street crimes to restraining organized crime with support from an accessible, efficient, and transparent system of justice, the state will manage neither illegal nor legal economies well.
+Legal action against marijuana would only be viable if the United States would get the drug trafficking organizations under control and establish an efficient justice and law enforcement reform.

 Street-level enforcement